Articles contain affiliate links. For more information on affiliate links, click here

 The very first tip I have for you is that you must learn how to be assertive.
 This means you have to know yourself and learn how to confidently stand up for yourself, even in very nerve-wracking situations.

 It’s a fact – being around other ICU nurses and critical care physicians can be intimidating.
 Things get very serious very quickly.
 You’ll go from joking at the nurse’s station one minute to saving someone’s life the next.

-This can be a little jarring if you have never been around people that can go from joking to matter-of-fact in an instant.
+This can be a little jarring if you have never been around people who can go from joking to matter-of-fact in an instant.

-You just have to get used to situations like this.
+You have to get used to situations like this.
 It’s perfectly healthy for you to stand up for yourself if you think people are treating you wrong in these situations.
 If you don’t understand something, ask.
-You must speak up for yourself or you will just get trampled on.
+You must speak up for yourself, or you will just get trampled on.

 Next, stop avoiding the things that scare you and lean into them.
 The ICU is a very confusing place for new nurses.
 At some point you will be faced with the things that scare you, it’s better to attack them right away and learn about them early.